 Not to mention, Moscow is built on seven hills, just like Constantinople before it and Rome before it.
 Wild, huh?

 Fascism.
 Now the word is mostly used as a pejorative, to put down anyone advocating government action with which you don't agree.
 But it arises right here.
 Fascism is a modern term; it originates with Mussolini's 1932 essay "The Doctrine of Fascism".
 (He actually only wrote part of it but it all appeared under his name.)
 What we now call World War I was in its time called The War To End All Wars.
-It didn't, but it ended much else, on a scale unprecedented in human history.
+It didn't, but it did end a social order that had evolved over millennia, on a scale unprecedented in human history.
 Fascism addresses that situation.
 The term has been associated with the right wing of the political spectrum since World War II, but actually Fascism opposes all wings of the political spectrum, right and left, as relics of the past inadequate to the new modern situation.
 It views the right as backward and the left as destructive, and cares nothing for how it is classified since it sees all those classifications as variable.
 The future it believes belongs to authority, which alone can manage human life, therefore, no human value exists or develops outside of or apart from the state since the state alone can comprehensively nurture all aspects of human life.

 The term "fascism" comes from, guess what, a Roman thing, the fasces lictoriae.
 OK OK I'll translate.
 Fasces means bundles.
 Lictoriae means of the lictors.
 Great, what's that?
 Fasces is plural, the singular is fascis, bundle.
 Bundle of what?
 Rods, usually birch, bound by a red leather strip, with an axe in the middle with its blade sticking out, a symbol of the authority of any level of Roman magistrate; lictors are the guys who carry them before the magistrate.
 These were used throughout the entire history of Rome, from the Kingdom on.